Africa opens to the Cadet Corps

 How It Came to Be

 In the early 1900s, the area around Eldoret, Western Kenya, was settled by Afrikaners — families of Dutch ancestry that immigrated from South Africa.
 Given the good Calvinist background of the Dutch, it comes as no surprise that the Afrikaners soon founded the Reformed Church of East Africa (RCEA) and headquartered the new denomination in Eldoret.
 When Kenya gained independence from the British in 1963, most of the Afrikaners moved out, along with their missionaries and financial support.
 The young RCEA struggled but has survived for the last four decades.
-In late 2005, Daniel Nandwa, a student at Reformed Bible College, and also the youth pastor of the RCEA denomination, visited the Cadet office in Grand Rapids.
+In late 2005, Daniel Nandwa, a student at Kuyper College, and also the youth pastor of the RCEA denomination, visited the Cadet office in Grand Rapids.
 What he learned during that visit he brought back home to Kenya while on Christmas break.
 The result was an official invitation from the RCEA denomination to bring the Cadet ministry to East Africa.
 The Rev. Jonathan Kangogo, general secretary of the RCEA, wrote that they had become convinced that Cadets was the God given answer to their search for a ministry to boys.

 Here is a short presentation from the 2013 visit to Kenya.
 Executive Director Dick Broene, Corps President Larry De Haan, and veteran counselor Warren Post, visited several Cadet clubs and led two counselor training sessions in their two-week stay.